zakman186/docker-Jackettvpn/README.md

 |`WebUI Password`|adminadmin |

 ## How to use OpenVPN
 The container will fail to boot if `VPN_ENABLED` is set to yes or empty and a .ovpn is not present in the /config/openvpn directory.
-Drop a .ovpn file from your VPN provider into /config/openvpn and start the container.
+Drop a .ovpn file from your VPN provider into /config/openvpn and start the container again.
 You may need to edit the ovpn configuration file to load your VPN credentials from a file by setting `auth-user-pass`.

 ### Example auth-user-pass option
 `auth-user-pass credentials.conf`

 ### Example credentials.conf
-username
+username<br>
 password

 ## PUID/PGID